 In my experience, refusing to take care of myself resulted in the learning of several unhealthy anxiety coping mechanisms, such as avoidance, procrastination and self-deprecation.

 Fast forward five years, and I pay a lot of money for antidepressants, yoga classes, mindfulness apps and professional counselling to unlearn these behaviours!
 So it pays, in more than one way, to take care of yourself.

 Perspective is everything.
 One "bad" grade isn't going to be the cause of your demise, but one "good" grade isn't going to fix everything, either.

-But if you're struggling with this, ask yourself a few questions: in five years, how much will the score on my Calculus I exam mean to me?
+But if you're struggling with this, ask yourself a few questions: in five years, how much will the score on this exam mean to me?
 In five years, will it matter that I got a 60 per cent?
-If yes, then what needs to be done to ensure that I get higher than that?
+If yes, then what needs to be done to ensure that I get my desired grade?
 Do I need to go to my professor's office hours?
 Do I need to attend a workshop?

 Act on those!
-If this grade won't matter in five years, then how can I direct my energy to something more productive in my life?
+And if you feel this grade won't matter in five years, ask yourself, how can I direct my energy to something more productive in my life?

 - Brush my teeth.
 Twice a day.
 Floss and Listerine, too!

 - Watch funny cat videos (or other animal videos) on YouTube